lpacher/phd/labs/lab2/README.md

 % xsim -gui -tclbatch run.tcl tb_Gates
 ```

-With this syntax **all top-level waveforms** will be automatically added to the XSim Wave window and the simulation
+With this syntax **all top-level waveforms** will be automatically added to the XSim Wave window and the simulation will automatically<br/>
-will automatically run until the `std.env.finish` directive is encountered.
+run until the `std.env.finish` (or a failing assertion) directive is encountered.
 <br/><br/>